 Honorable Helen W. Nies, Circuit Judge, U.S. Court of Appeals for the Federal Circuit, 1984 -1986

 Gerard has received multiple awards for his legal accomplishments:

 - Selected by The Legal 500 "United States" for Patent Licensing and Patent Prosecution (2019 - 2021).

 - Named one of the "World's Leading Patent Professionals" in the Patent 1000 guide for Transactions and Prosecution by Intellectual Asset Management (IAM) magazine (2018 - 2022).
 Gerard was described as "the fulcrum" at the firm, who advises early-stage companies at a "deeply strategic and commercial level".

 - Recognized as a Patent Star in Managing IP's "IP STARS" guide for his outstanding intellectual property legal work (2018 - 2021).

-- Named a "Life Science Star" in the Legal Media Group (LMG) "Life Sciences Survey" (2012 - 2018).
+- Named a "Life Science Star" in the Legal Media Group (LMG) "Life Sciences Survey" (2012 - 2018 and 2022).
 He was recognized for his patent advisory, strategy & management and general patent litigation/protection practice.
 Gerard was also recognized for his work in the areas of cardiovascular devices, cosmetic devices, diagnostic implants and prosthetics, neurovascular devices, ophthalmology devices, orthopedic devices, respiratory devices and spinal implants.

 - Ranked in the "Chambers USA Guide" Life Sciences: Intellectual Property category for his medical device practice by Chambers and Partners (2015 - 2017)

 - Named a winner in the 2014 "Innovator Awards" by The Recorder for his work on KnobbeMedical.com.